airbrake/airbrake/README.md

 Development
 -----------

-We use [Appraisals](https://github.com/thoughtbot/appraisal) to run the tests.

-To run the test suite on your machine, you need to run the following commands:
+For running unit tests, you should run

     bundle
+    bundle exec rake test

+If you wish to run the entire suite, which checks the different framework integrations with cucumber, you should run the following commands

+    bundle
     bundle exec rake appraisal:install

-After this, you're ready to run the suite with:

     bundle exec rake

-This will include cucumber features we use to fully test the integration.
+We use [Appraisals](https://github.com/thoughtbot/appraisal) to run the integration tests.

 Maintainers
 -----------